tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

     tvguide-csv inputfilename.csv

 This will return a file with the two original columns plus two additional columns giving the minimum number and maximum of sectors that the target will be observed by with TESS.

-## ticgen
+-->

-TVGuide is a Python package that allows users calculate a TESS magnitude from various other bandpasses, and calculate a 1-sigma noise level
+### ticgen

-In particular, the package adds the ticgen and ticgen-csv tools to the command line.
+ticgen is a Python package that allows users calculate a TESS magnitude from various other bandpasses, and calculate a 1-sigma noise level.
+This feature is also enabled in the [Web TESS Viewing (WTV) tool](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py).
+This package adds the ticgen and ticgen-csv tools to the command line.

 The code and documentation is hosted on [Github](https://github.com/tessgi/ticgen) and only briefly summarized here.

-### Installation
+ Installation:

 Users will need to have a working version of Python 2 or 3 installed.
 If this requirement is met, tvguide can be installed using pip: